Nanta-Sp/ZStruct/README.md

 Then compilation with `pixi run start` (see below)

 2) This code is compiled with the following option: SKIPDFT 1

+There will be output from DFT and GSM section when execute zstruct.exe but please be aware that those output/error mean nothing.

 3) Modification done in this fork.
    - unactivate remnant of code sections that submit DFT job (./qmakegf)